osmfj/sotmjp2022/index.md

 ---
-title: State of the map Japan 2022 in Kakogawa
+title: State of the Map Japan 2022 in Kakogawa
 layout: home
 ---